 Is it possible to access a shareholder’s Investor Center account and view their balance and recent transactions just using an account number?

-No. An account number alone is not enough information to request changes or transact on a Computershare Investor account.
+No. An account number alone is not enough information to request changes or transact on a Computershare Investor Center account.

 Is it possible to consolidate or merge two accounts when there are different beneficiaries named for transfer on death?

-No. It’s not possible to consolidate or merge two accounts with the same registration name if there are different beneficiaries named for transfer on death (TOD).
-However, the accounts can be merged if the same beneficiary is (or beneficiaries are) named on both accounts (or if no beneficiaries are named) and the allocation of the distributions to each beneficiary is also the same on both.
+No. It's not possible to consolidate or merge two accounts with the same registration name if there are different beneficiaries named for transfer on death (TOD).
+However, the accounts can be merged if the same beneficiary is (or beneficiaries are) named on both accounts (or if no beneficiaries are named) and the allocation of the distributions to each beneficiary is also the same on both accounts.

 Are you developing an app?